Canon Collins Thekgo Bursary South Africa 2023 – 2024

 - ID document/ Passport (certified copy)

-- Transcripts of academic results of a completed degree
+- Proof of academic grades of your completed qualification (certified copy)

-- Proof of graduation missed due to outstanding debt
+- Proof of graduation missed or withheld degree certificate, due to outstanding debt (letter from the fees office or your Head of Department confirming this)

 - Proof of financial need (3 months bank statements/affidavit or statement of oath confirming financial difficulties)